VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Sold to South Pacific Airmotive, Camden, N.S.W.

-Trucked to Bankstown Airport, Sydney and placed at the back of Winrye Aviation hangar - June 21, 2002
+Trucked to Sydney (Bankstown) Airport and placed at the back of Winrye Aviation hangar - June 21, 2002

 Winrye Aviation intended to restore aircraft to airworthy condition